BorisBDing/COMP8755-Boyu/Readme.txt

 Project readme:

+Note: You also can see the User Guidline video and artefact performance under this link (https://anu365-my.sharepoint.com/:f:/g/personal/u7350592_anu_edu_au/EgwmTXzDdN1Nnrc47RGdPzgBjozcPpx2P-fWkUDauPdGgg?e=t5BBia).
+This link also includ all code about my project.

 The target user for this project: this artefact is design for Data scientists and researchers who are interested in bias research.

 This project utilise different multi-modal models and click models to study the bias in existing multi-modal searches, and quantitatively analyzes the bias of different models between different keywords.